Andrey Varankow: DPMM FC

 Varankow rediscovered his scoring boots upon his return in September, netting a brace in a 1–4 victory over Balestier Khalsa which included a powerful free-kick into the bottom corner.
 A fortnight later, he scored a hat-trick against Warriors FC to pull DPMM ahead of the pack in the title race.
 The following day, title rivals Hougang faltered in a 4–4 draw to Geylang which sealed DPMM as league winners.
 Varankow finished the season as top scorer with 21 goals as well as joint-highest number of assists with 10.

 In 2021, DPMM elected to play the 2021 Brunei Super League using their first team.
 Varankow made his domestic league debut on 27 June, scoring a hat-trick against BAKES FC in a 16–1 victory.
 He then scored four goals in a 15–0 romp of Rimba Star FC the following fixture, then scored seven in the 13–0 demolishing of BSRC FC on 11 July.
-He continued his barrage of strikes against Bruneian clubs with six goals in a 8-0 win over Wijaya FC on 25 July.
+He continued his barrage of strikes against Bruneian clubs with six goals in an 8–0 win over Wijaya FC on 25 July.
+He was leading the scoring charts with 23 goals when the league was stopped due to the onset of local COVID-19 transmissions.

-After being out of contract for 2022 he returned to DPMM the next year for the 2023 Singapore Premier League.
+After the suspension of the league and being out of contract in 2022, he returned to DPMM the next year for the 2023 Singapore Premier League.
 He scored his first goal since coming back in the 3–4 defeat against Balestier Khalsa on 10 March.
+Varankow helped to secure the club first win in their return to the league with a 2–1 win against Tanjong Pagar United in which he scored.
+On 13 May 2023, he scored a hat-trick against Lion City Sailors in which the game ended in a 3–3 draw.
+At the end of the season, he was released by the Bruneian club.